n778509775/JDLBER/README.md

 # JDLBER
+Joint Deep Learning for Batch Effect Removal and Classification Based on Metabolomics

 Codes and data for using our method, a novel end-to-end deep learning framework for improving diagnostic accuracy by batch-effect calibration in metabolomics data.

 ##Abstract